 - Players who play the ball after a tackle must do so from the direction of their own goal line and directly behind the tackled player or tackler nearest to their goal line (ie. 'through the gate'). - Referees should decide tackle entry based on how the arriving player enters, not how they exit.
 A player who comes from depth and cleans on slight angle is acceptable.
-A player with no depth who removes a 'threat' from side is unacceptable.

-- Arriving players must demonstrate positive intent to stay on their feet.
+A player with no depth who removes a 'threat' from side is unacceptable. - Arriving players must demonstrate positive intent to stay on their feet.
 'Plane taking off' is acceptable.
-'Plane landing' (to seal possession or deny a contest) is not acceptable. - A player who is supporting the ball carrier, or who then goes to ground with the ball carrier in or following a tackle must roll away, or get to their feet and be supporting their weight on their feet. - Such players cannot stay on top of the ball (often with hands on the ground) to deny a contest for possession.
+'Plane landing' (to seal possession or deny a contest) is not acceptable.

+• A player who is supporting the ball carrier, or who then goes to ground with the ball carrier in or following a tackle must roll away, or get to their feet and be supporting their weight on their feet.

-Post-Tackle
+Post-Tackle Contest

-- 'Driving out' at the tackle must be near the ball ie. 1 metre width either side of the ball.
-Players must not interfere with players on the fringes or past the ball who are not involved in the tackle/ruck. - Any player on their feet who is the first arriving player from their team ('jackal') may keep contesting for the ball even if a ruck was already formed or forms around them.
-No other arriving player at this point may play the ball with their hands. - These 'jackal' players have one shot at the ball.
-If such a player is driven off the ball by the opposition then their opportunity to play the ball with their hands has ceased. - To earn a PK for 'holding on', arriving 'jackal' players must: - Be in a position of strength (on feet, with no hands or elbows past the ball on the ground), and - o Attempt to lift ball up, and - o Survive the cleanout.
+- An offside line is created at a tackle when at least one player is on their feet and over the ball.
+Each team's offside line runs through the hindmost point of any player in the tackle or on their feet. - A player who arrives and picks the ball up at a tackle does not form an offside line. - Any player on their feet who has their hands on the ball immediately after a tackle and before a ruck forms ('jackal') may keep contesting for the ball even if a ruck forms around them. - No other arriving player at this point may play the ball with their hands, until the ball clearly leaves ruck (i.e. there is no body part over the top of it). - 'Jackal' players have one shot at the ball.
+If such a player is driven off the ball by the opposition then their opportunity to play the ball with their hands has ceased. - To earn a PK for 'holding on', arriving 'jackal' players must: - Be in a position of strength (on feet, with no hands or elbows past the ball on the ground), and - o Attempt to lift ball up needs to be seen, and - o NO HANDS ON GROUND past the ball. - o If the 'jackal' player shows the above the player is not required to survive the clean. - 'Driving out' at the tackle must be near the ball ie. 1 metre width either side of the ball.
+Players must not interfere with players on the fringes or past the ball who are not involved in the tackle/ruck.